-There is growing recognition that modeling the impact of social influence is important in product design (Aral and Walker, 2011).
-A comprehensive study of how peer influence affects product attribute preference was provided by Narayan et al. (Narayan et al., 2011) who modeled three different mechanisms of social influence.
+There is growing recognition that modeling the impact of social influence is important in product design (Aral & Walker 2011).
+A comprehensive study of how peer influence affects product attribute preference was provided by Narayan et al. (2011) who modeled three different mechanisms of social influence.
 By combining traditional conjoint analysis on product features with peer influence, their work showed that peer influence causes people to change perspective on product importance, and that some product attributes are more sensitive to change than others.
 However, the approach requires a strict format of survey data to evaluate the attitude change before and after exposure to peer influence.

-In modeling social influence in customer vehicle choices, a simulation-based approach has been developed in our earlier research to capture the dynamic influence from social networks on the adoption of hybrid electric vehicles (He et al., 2014).
-The social network impact is captured via introducing "social influence attributes" into the discrete choice utility function.
-The effects of these attributes are assessed through the social network simulation, where the network was constructed based on the "social distances" measured by the dissimilarities of customers' social profiles.
-This approach was demonstrated through a vehicle case study where a customer's decision in choosing an eco-friendly alternative fuel vehicle could be influenced by neighbors and friends modeled as a small world network.
-Similar treatments of using a small world network for capturing social influence have also been found in (Delre et al., 2007, Watts and Strogatz, 1998).
+In modeling social influence in customer vehicle choices, a simulation-based approach has been developed in our earlier research to capture the dynamic influence from social networks on the adoption of hybrid electric vehicles (He et al. 2014).
+The social network impact is captured via introducing 'social influence attributes' into the discrete choice utility function.
+The effects of these attributes are assessed through the social network simulation, where the network was constructed based on the 'social distances' measured by the dissimilarities of customers' social profiles.
+This approach was demonstrated through a vehicle case study where a customer's decision in choosing an eco-friendly alternative fuel vehicle could be influenced by neighbors and friends modeled as a small-world network.
+Similar treatments of using a small-world network for capturing social influence have also been found in Watts & Strogatz (1998) and Delre et al. (2007).

 In this research, a multidimensional network approach is proposed to measure simultaneously customer-customer social interactions together with customer-product preference relations for assessing social impact on preference decisions.
-A simulation-based social network construction approach, similar to (He et al., 2014), is applied to convert customer attribute vectors into relational data in constructing the social network as a part of the MCPN which takes into account the interdependence of attributes and the interactions between customers and products.
+A simulation-based social network construction approach, similar to He et al. (2014), is applied to convert customer attribute vectors into relational data in constructing the social network as a part of the MCPN which takes into account the interdependence of attributes and the interactions between customers and products.

 2.3.
-Advances in Social Network Analysis
+Advances in social network analysis

 In the past decade, social network scholarship has made a concerted effort to move from describing a network to developing techniques that explain the emergence and dynamics of networks.
-Development of analytical techniques to explain the emergence of networks is often motivated by the multitheoretical multilevel (MTML) framework (Monge and Contractor, 2003).
-Social network models are multi-theoretical because of the growing recognition among social networks researchers that the emergence of a network can rarely be adequately explained by a single theory.
+Development of analytical techniques to explain the emergence of networks is often motivated by the multitheoretical multilevel (MTML) framework (Monge & Contractor 2003).
+Social network models are multitheoretical because of the growing recognition among social network researchers that the emergence of a network can rarely be adequately explained by a single theory.
 Therefore, social network models combine disparate theoretical generative mechanisms, such as self-interest, collective action, social exchange, balance, homophily, proximity, contagion, and co-evolution.
 Social network models have multilevel interpretations because the emergence of a network can be influenced, for instance, by theories of self-interest that refer to characteristics of actors (at the individual level), theories of social exchange that describe links between pairs of actors (at the dyadic level), theories of balance that explain the configuration of links among three actors (at the triadic level), and theories of collective action that explain configurations among larger aggregates of actors (at the group or network level).

-Among the network modeling techniques, the Exponential Random Graph Model (ERGM) provides the statistical inference framework for multidimensional network analysis (MNA).
-Technically, we can define matrix $\mathbf{Y}$ as a random graph in which rows and columns represent customers and products, respectively. $Y{ij} = 1$ refers to a relation, such as the preference (consideration or purchase) decision between customer i and product j, and 0 otherwise.
-ERGMs have the following form:
+Among the network modeling techniques, the ERGM provides the statistical inference framework for MNA.
+Technically, we can define matrix Y as a random graph in which rows and columns represent customers and products, respectively. $Y{ij} = 1$ refers to a relation, such as the preference (consideration or purchase) decision between customer i and product j, and 0 otherwise.
+Exponential random graph models have the following form: